Date: 19 November 2017

 Do not miss this temple, unlike the crowded Sanzenin or Hosen-in, you can actually take your time to pray here whilst listening to the calming shomyo.

-Take Kyoto Bus no 16 or 17 to Ohara Bus Station, from there it is a 10-15 minutes walk.
+Take Kyoto Bus no 16 or 17 to Ohara Bus Station (about 50 minutes from Central Kyoto), from there it is a 10-15 minutes walk.
+The one-day bus pass cannot be used to get to Ohara.
 Shōrin-in is just 2 minutes away from Sanzenin or Hosen-in.

 Opening hours: 9:00 – 16:30